Last update: 4/15/2022

 - Through EMR platforms APIs

 - Through the EMR platform, online pages shared by you

 - Through EMR platform online pages accessed by Company’s corporate accounts with your authorization to see your PII

-- Through emails, SMS, or other means of communication channels
+- Through emails, SMS, any chat application, Whatsapp or other means of communication channels

 2. Protected Health Information and Sensitive Personal Information

 3. Non-Personally Identifiable Information

 Our Website, Solutions, and Service Providers may also collect non-personally identifiable (anonymous) information (“Non-PII”) from visitors, including cancer patients, health care providers, staff, clinical staff, oncology experts, data analysts, and health plan administrators.
 Non personally identifiable information is any information that cannot be directly or indirectly associated with you.